OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 choices.tsv shows a lot of `noinfo/target-no-children'.
 Looking that up in AlignmentByName.java to find out what that means:

-What changed from 3.0 to 3.1: Maybe it's because I moved these family placement directives, in an attempt to tidy up the code, thinking they would make no difference.
+What changed from 3.0 to 3.1: Maybe it's because I moved these family placement directives, in an attempt to tidy up the code, thinking that would make no difference.
+I'll try moving the `link_to_h2007` call up to just following the IF load.
+There are cleaner, more robust ways to do this but they are more involved.

+### Pulmonata ambiguous

+    ** Ambiguous taxon name: Pulmonata (ott)
+    **   Pulmonata (order worms:382238) = (Pulmonata =worms:382238+4) in Mollusca
+    **   Pulmonata (infraclass worms:103) = (Pulmonata =worms:103+5) in Mollusca

+Looking at the WoRMS page for Pulmonata we see

+>Order [unassigned] Pulmonata (temporary name)

+making me wonder if I'm interpreting '[unassigned]' correctly - the script currently trims off the '[unassigned]'.
+I think I'll disable this feature.
+There are 35 of these.
+Now I guess what it means is "members have not yet been assigned to a parent taxon".

+Removing the logic in `process_worms.py` to trim "[unassigned]" off beginning of names.

+The meaning now sounds similar to _incertae sedis_, so adding 'unassigned' to incertae_sedisRegex in Taxonomy.java as another way to express _incertae sedis_.

 ## Testing